Invoicing & Tax Architecture

 The Invoicing Lifecycle

-Invoices enforce a strict immutability rule designed for accounting compliance.
+Invoices enforce a strict immutability rule designed for accounting integrity.
 They transition through specific statuses:

 draft: The invoice is an editable placeholder.
-It can be fully modified, populated via theInvoiceCorrectionService, or deleted entirely without an audit trail.issued: The invoice becomes a finalized, legal entity.
-The legalInvoiceNumberis permanently assigned.
+It can be fully modified, populated via theInvoiceCorrectionService, or deleted entirely without an audit trail.issued: The invoice becomes a finalized accounting document.
+The invoice number is permanently assigned.
 From this point forward, the core contents cannot be mutated.- Void / reversal workflow: If an issued invoice must be negated, the platform performs a formal void / reversal workflow rather than mutating the invoice in place.
-The original invoice remains part of the legal record.
+The original invoice remains part of the accounting record.

 open,partially_settled,settled,credited,overpaid, or refund-derived states are computed from settlement totals instead of being persisted as a mutable invoice status.